Goal of the Noyce at Montclair Mathematics Project

-Our scholarship program aims to prepare Effective Elementary Mathematics Teacher (PE2MT).
-We provide exemplary preparation to students for effective elementary mathematics teaching in New Jersey's high-need K-12 schools.
+Our scholarship program aims to Prepare Effective Elementary Mathematics Teacher (PE2MT).
+We provide exemplary preparation to students for effective elementary mathematics teaching in New Jersey’s high-need K-12 schools.
 Our scholars obtain an undergraduate degree in mathematics along with a K-6 elementary teaching certification.
-Each Noyce @ Montclair scholar receive a $13,000 scholarship and a $660 stipend each year for two years with additional money available for local conference travel.
-In return for the funds, students agree to work two years in a high-needs school in NJ for each year of funding received (if you receive funds for both years you would work 4 years in that school).
+Each Noyce @ Montclair scholar receives a $13,000 scholarship and a $660 stipend each year for two years with additional money available for local conference travel.
+In return for the funds, students agree to work two years in a high-needs school in NJ for each year of funding received (if you receive funds for both years you would work four years in that school).

-B.S. in Mathematics with K-6 Teaching Certification
+BS in Mathematics with K-6 Teaching Certification

 Noyce Scholars obtain an undergraduate degree in mathematics along with K-6 teaching certification.
-This degree program consists of the same core mathematics coursework as other B.S. mathematics degrees with some substitutions for meaningful alignment to elementary teaching.
+This degree program consists of the same core mathematics coursework as other BS mathematics degrees with some substitutions for meaningful alignment to elementary teaching.

 Inquiry-based Instructional Supplement

 In this workshop model, students are exposed to inquiry-oriented, group-worthy problem sets for Calculus I and Calculus II that are designed to promote students’ problem-solving activity and give workshop leaders experiences facilitating inquiry-oriented group work in mathematics.

 Field experiences are specifically designed to align with the philosophy of this program and provide community knowledge-building efforts that support pre-service teachers as they assimilate a broader notion of the “field” to include the community that houses the school in which they observe or teach.

 In our effort to familiarize scholars with research, MATH 491: Research in Mathematics Education is an elective that provides students with undergraduate research experience.